 CT

 ZP follows three principles which promise patient safety and low doses of radiation: ALARA (As Low As Reasonably Achievable), Image Wisely™, and Image Gently.
-Our commitment to these principles is reflected by the patent awarded to Dr. Steven Mendelsohn, CEO of Zwanger-Pesiri Radiology, in 2012, for a CT dose card (US Patent #: US8,281,996B2).
-This card was given to every patient after their scan to inform patients of the radiation dose they were exposed to during their test.
-Now this number is generated on every report so doctors and patients are kept informed.
+This commitment is reflected by the patent awarded to Dr. Steven Mendelsohn, CEO of ZP, in 2012, for a CT dose card (US Patent #: US8,281,996B2).
+This card was given to patients after their scan to inform them of the radiation dose they were exposed to.
+This information is now generated on every report so doctors and patients are kept informed.

 CT scans use X-rays taken from multiple angles as a patient is moved through the opening of the machine.
 An X-ray tube and high resolution digital detector rotate very fast inside the machine’s opening to obtain pictures from all different angles and produce detailed images of bones, soft tissue, organs, and blood vessels.
 The rotation of these parts is internal and cannot be detected by the patient.
 The images produced from a CT scan are significantly more detailed than a traditional X-ray.
 It is considered an essential tool to assess acute brain trauma, kidney stones, and other conditions.